instantX-research/InstantStyle/README.md

 - Support InstantID for face stylization.

 ## Sponsor Us
-If you find this project useful, you can buy us a coffee via Github Sponsor!
+If you find this project useful, you can buy us a coffee via GitHub Sponsor!
 We support [Paypal](https://ko-fi.com/instantx) and [WeChat Pay](https://tinyurl.com/instantx-pay).

 ## Cite
 If you find InstantStyle useful for your research and applications, please cite us using this BibTeX: